|Nutrition Facts (per serving)|

 1/2 tablespoon lime juice

-- 1/2 cup cilantro (or lemon basil or mint, to garnish)
+1/2 cup cilantro, or Thai lemon basil or mint, to garnish

 Heat the peanut oil in a wok or frying pan over medium-high heat.

 Pour in the beaten eggs.
 Cook, swirling often to form a flat egg pancake, just until set, about 1 1/2 minutes.